-- 4. Does your medical school have funded, registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors? - Yes, there is a funded student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support and/or funding. - No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+4. Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

+2 Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
+1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.